-- 1. Obtain PCC's application for admission by writing to the Office of Admissions & Records or downloading the form from the PCC website: pcc.palau.edu. - 2.
-Submit directly to Office of Admissions & Records, the completed admission application form with a U.S. \$10.00 non-refundable application processing fee in the form of a check or money order made out to Palau Community College. - 3.
+- 1. Obtain Application for Admission from the Office of Admissions and Records or on the College website: pcc.palau.edu or www.palau.edu - 2.
+Submit the completed Application for Admission along with a \$10.00 non-refundable processing fee to the Office of Admissions and Records. - 3.
 Submit official academic transcripts (with certified English translation) showing graduation date, course titles and all secondary and post-secondary courses and grades of all high schools and colleges attended which would be equivalent to the Palau Education system. - 4.
 Submit proof of financial resources that will enable the applicant to afford attendance at PCC.
 This is demonstrated by submitting an Affidavit of Financial Support of \$15,000 or more accompanied by official bank statements or equivalent. - 5.
-Submit Proof of English language proficiency by providing an official score of 500 or higher on the Test of English as a Foreign Language (TOEFL) reported directly to PCC by the Educational Testing Service (ETS). - 6.
+Submit proof of English language proficiency by providing an official score of 500 or higher on the Test of English as a Foreign Language (TOEFL) reported directly to PCC by the Educational Testing Service (ETS). - 6.
 Be in compliance with all applicable immigration laws of the Republic of Palau before admissions to PCC.